swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 - Section 7.2, "Authentication Requests", was extended to recommend the usage of the `<saml2p:RequesterID>` element within `<saml2p:Scoping>`.
 The reason for this recommendation is that Identity Providers may need information about the "Signature Requestor", i.e., the Service Provider that requested the signature that caused a Signature Service to request authentication.
 - Section 6.3.4, "The Authentication Statement", contained a requirement about how to process a received authentication context URI that was incorrect.
 This has been corrected.
 - A new section, 7.2.2, "Requesting SCAL2 Signature Activation Data", was added.
 This amendment describes how and when to request Signature Activation Data from an Identity Provider in order to enable a signature service to operate as a Qualified Signature Creation Device (QSCD).
+- Attribute release rules have been clarified in sections 2.1.2, "Service Providers" and 6.2.1, "Attribute Release Rules".

 **Changes between version 1.3 and version 1.4:**